 - Show appreciation for your followers and customers.

 It’s a significant factor that can make or break you.
 If you’re coming off as a faceless company without any personality, you won’t manage to maximize engagement.
 Talk to your audience like they are your friends.
 But more importantly, talk and respond.

 If you leave their questions unanswered, they will perceive that you’re not interested in them.
-You need to establish a brand personality presence because if you act like a robot, you won’t meet the expectations of today’s consumers.
+You need to establish a brand personality presence because if you act like a robot, you won’t meet today’s consumers’ expectations.

 Schedule Your Posts

-To successfully manage your presence online as a small business, you need to invest time and dedication.
+To successfully manage your web presence as a small business, you need to invest time and dedication.
 However, some repetitive and tedious tasks can be automated.
-With the right tools, you can schedule and automatically post content up to a month in advance.
-Tools such as e-clincher allow you to schedule entire batches of posts.
-Also, they make it easier for you to respond to messages and comments quickly.
+With the right tools, you can schedule and automatically post content up to a month in advance or more.
+Tools such as eclincher allow you to schedule entire batches of posts.
+Also, they make it easier for you to respond to messages and comments in real-time.